A journey through the history of medieval castles

 The first stage of this process was building a structure called a 'keep' in the centre of an existing castle.

-A keep was a stone tower that could be used as a final line of defense to fight off attackers or could be used as for storage or administration in peace time.
+A keep was a stone tower that was used as a final line of defense to fight off attackers or could be used for storage or administration in times of peace.

 Keeps could have several floors inside, which would allow defenders to stand above any potential attackers and give them an advantage.